Peer Pressure and Substance Abuse

 Sometimes, the only thing you can do for yourself is to leave the situation completely.
 When you start to feel pressured by a friend or co-worker, tell them someone needs you at home, you have to go to an important meeting, or just say “I have to go.”
 The idea is to remove yourself from the situation and the pressure.

-Do you give in to peer pressure?
-We all do it now and then.
-But did your desire to go along with your peers cause a drug or alcohol addiction?
-You wouldn’t be the first one to have that happen, either.
+Has your desire to go along with your peers caused you to develop a drug or alcohol addiction?
+You wouldn’t be the first one to have that happen.
 But you can do something about it.

-We use evidence-based treatments and have several different levels of care so you can be sure that your treatment program is created specifically for you.
+We use evidence-based treatment options and have several different levels of care.
+So you can be sure that your treatment program is created specifically for you.
 Whether it’s for you or someone you love, you owe it to yourself to contact us.
-Don’t leave your future to chance.
+Exercise your right to live addiction-free!